CartoDB/carto-workshop/06-sdks/exercises/cartojs.md

       </div>
 ```

+## Torque

+In CARTO Builder or CartoDB.js, the formatter/slider of animated maps will show different information depending on the date range -- the technical details are available [here](https://github.com/CartoDB/cartodb.js/blob/develop/src/geo/ui/time_slider.js).

+The details are as follows:
+  * Range is less than 1 day: `time`
+  * Range is less than 3 days: `day + time`
+  * More than 3 days but less than a year: `month/day/year`
+  * Range is more than a year: `month/year`

+On the other hand, there are known issues for torque performance in Firefox browsers.
+The workarounds to solve those issue are:
+  * Disable hardware acceleration in Firefox
+  * Reduce the torque resolution.
+  	***An accumulated torque at maximum resolution is the most CPU demanding set up***

 ## Examples

 Each example points to a real time viewer showcasing a different procedure using CARTO.js.
 Feel free to change and play with the code and refresh the webpage to return to the initial state.